 Mathematical Computing Internals: Numerical Methods, Linear Algebra & Optimization¶

-Under the Hood: How floating-point arithmetic loses precision, how matrix decompositions factor linear systems, how gradient descent navigates loss landscapes, how FFT reduces O(N²) to O(N log N), how numerical integration accumulates error — the exact algorithms, mathematical guarantees, and computational mechanics.
+Under the Hood: How floating-point arithmetic loses precision, how matrix decompositions factor linear systems, how gradient descent navigates loss landscapes, how FFT reduces O(N²) to O(N log N), how numerical integration accumulates error — representative algorithms, conditional mathematical guarantees, and computational mechanics.

 1. Floating-Point Arithmetic: IEEE 754 Internals¶